ibexa/documentation-developer/docs/guide/search.md

 class ContentIdIn extends CriterionVisitor
 {
     /**
-     * CHeck if visitor is applicable to current criterion *
+     * Check if visitor is applicable to current criterion *
      * @param Criterion $criterion
      *